musdev13/rain/docs/README.md

 You **can change the track order** to your own **in this file**.

-> changes will be applied after restart
+> changes will be applied after refresh

 If you later add the track to a folder, Rain will **automatically add the file to the list** on startup